code-dispenser/Flow/ReadMe.md

 successFlowOutput = successFlow
                       .OnSuccess(success => Console.WriteLine($"Success value: {success}"))
-                          .OnFailure(failure => Console.WriteLine(failure.Reason))//or do some other work in here that returns a Flow
+                          .OnFailure(failure => Console.WriteLine(failure.Reason))//or do other work in here that returns a Flow
                                .Finally(_ => 0, success => success); //return 0 or the success value

 Console.WriteLine($"The value to use is: {successFlowOutput}\r\n");